How It Works

 What we ask you about

-The ten questions are designed to help you describe the full impact of what happened — across every area of your life.
-Courts and compensation assessors consider all of these when sentencing an offender.
+The ten questions are designed to help you describe the full impact of what happened, across every part of your life.
+Courts take this into account when sentencing, and compensation assessors consider it when assessing a claim.

 Have a question?